Rules of Engagement/FAQ

 And nobody, but nobody, writes a better proposal than I do.

 I also work my ass off to build credibility with each opportunity.
 In the case of the T-6A and T-38A, I acquired the POH and checklists (or as close to those documents as I could obtain) well before the rides and showed up with boldface memorized, ready to do a stand-up and ready to fly the airplane.
 Had my IP slumped over during the rides, I would have given myself 99% and 90% chances, respectively, of getting the T-6A and T-38A back down in reusable condition.
-You can be reasonably assured that, absent the tower’s ability to remotely eject me, I’m bringing the airplane back to base with aircrew intact.
+You can be reasonably assured that, unless they shoot me down, I’m bringing the airplane back to base with aircrew intact.
 I study that hard.

 And I provide each organization copies of the coverage.
 When I’m assembling the episode, I know that the opportunity-giver is going to see the end product and that the opportunity-give is probably going to be in a position to recommend (or wave off) subsequent rides.
 So the end product had better be good.